Saying om outdoors may help beat your winter blues, but read these #snowga safety tips before taking your yoga lesson into freezing temps

 Between hot yoga, pot yoga, and naked yoga, there’s a practice for every type of yogi.
 Now there’s a version for all the snow bunnies out there: snowga.

 It’s not just about practicing asanas in the snow—snowga is normally combined with snow sports like skiing, snowshoeing, or even just a winter hike.
-(And then there's these 5 Crazy Cool Yoga Classes to Check Out.)

 A typical class looks like this: You strap snow-friendly transportation to your feet and hike to a designated spot to meet the class (or you all leave from a studio together), then practice for 45 minutes.
 Not only are you warmed up from the trek—negating the enemy of flexibility, cold muscles—but the uneven snow and environmental elements like the wind activate and challenge your muscles and balance in different ways, says Jen Brick DuCharme, founder and guide of Flow Outside in Bozeman, MT.
 Her studio specializes in blending yoga and nature, as she offers outdoor and stand-up paddleboard yoga classes in the summer.
 And, like all good northerners, she thought why should the fun (and fitness!) stop just because of the snow?